kumuluz/kumuluzee-samples/https/README.md

 If you wish to force SSL, you have to set the following environment variable:
 - __FORCE_SSL__: true

+__NOTE__: this is the preferred setting when in production

-You can also specify a different port for HTTPS:
+The default HTTPS port is 8443.
+To specify a different port use:
 - __SSL_PORT__: \<ssl_port\>

 ## Usage